Forcepoint/fp-pta-ansible-docker-jenkins/README.md

     to see if the file changed.
 This isn't true for files with special meta-data, but for update-center.json, it is true.
 The best/simplest method I've found for triggering a new file is to delete the file from the cache repository.
 Then next attempt to obtain the file will cause Artifactory to get a current copy.
+    I simply create a Jenkins job that runs nightly which does this delete.
 * docker_jenkins_footer_url: The company URL to display at the bottom of the page.
 * docker_jenkins_plugins: The path to a text file describing what plugins to install and their versions.
 * docker_jenkins_casc_path: The path to the Configuration as Code yaml file to use.